raycast/extensions-swift-tools/README.md

 We are going to assume that you have created (or forked) a Raycast extension.
 If you haven't, see [this guide](https://developers.raycast.com/basics/create-your-first-extension).

 Let's start by creating a new `Executable` Swift `Package` in the folder of your Raycast extension.
-To do so, open up XCode and select `File > New > Package…`.
+To do so, open up Xcode and select `File > New > Package…`.
 You can create it wherever you want inside it but I like to put it in a `swift` folder next to the existing `src` folder.

 > Do not forget to **untick** the "Create Git repository on my Mac" during the creation process.